Undergraduate

 For local and international students with First Class Honor (MCGA>3.6), or notable experience/skills in contests or projects: If you are interested in pursuing an MPhil, please send your transcripts, CV (highlighting your area of expertise), and research proposal to Prof. Shen by email.
 We will reach out within two weeks if you pass the first-round screening.
 Upon enrollment, a full scholarship will be provided during your MPhil studies.

-Highly self-motivated students with strong engineering backgrounds and a keen interest in science are welcome to apply for the PhD program.
-Candidates should typically meet the criteria for the Hong Kong Ph.D.
-Fellowship (HKPFS).
-Qualified and interested candidates, please contact Prof. Shen with a research statement, a complete CV, and the contact information of your referees.
-We will reach out within two weeks if you pass the first-round screening.
-Please understand that we may not be able to respond to all emails due to the high volume of applications.
+Highly self-motivated students with strong engineering backgrounds and a keen interest in science who meet the eligibility criteria for the Hong Kong Ph.D.
+Fellowship Scheme (HKPFS) are welcome to contact Prof. Shen to apply for the PhD program.
+Please include a research statement, a complete CV, and the contact information of your referees (2-3 people) in your email.
+If you pass the first-round screening, we will contact you within two weeks.
+Kindly note that, due to the high volume of applications, we may not be able to respond to every inquiry – particularly those submitted without complete documentation.

-***Please read the following words carefully before you submit your application***
+Please read the following information and think it over before you submit your application:

 • For local and international applicant: First-Class Honor & research achievements and potentials;